titaniummachine1/Weapon_Manager/README.md

 # Weapon Menager
-A modified `misc_tools.lua` with a working auto-weapon switch for HvH purposes, and more.
-It's primarily intended for use with medbots, vaccinator, and crossbow, and new modules will be added in the future, such as an AutoCombo mainly for Soldier and Pyro classes.
+A modified misc_tools.lua with a working auto-weapon switch, and more.
+It's intended for use with medbots, vaccinator, and crossbow, and new modules will be added in the future.

 [![Download zip](https://custom-icon-badges.herokuapp.com/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white "Download lua")](https://github.com/titaniummachine1/Weapon_Manager/blob/main/a_Weapon_Menager.lua) - [![GitHub Downloads](https://img.shields.io/github/downloads/titaniummachine1/Weapon_Manager/total.svg)](https://github.com/titaniummachine1/Weapon_Manager/releases)